 - Cognition and brain behaviour relationships; the effects of subtle or specific cognitive impairments on academic performance and other aspects of daily functioning.

-- Post-graduate Diploma in Paediatric Neuropsychology (awarded Distinction), 2015
+- Post-graduate Diploma in Paediatric Neuropsychology (Distinction), UCL, 2016

 - HCPC (Health Care Professionals Council) registered PYL18511

 - Chartered Member of British Psychological Society

 - Member of the BPS Division of Neuropsychology